hqztrue/LeetCodeSolutions/README.md

 1510 Stone Game IV
 1542 Find Longest Awesome Substring
 1548 The Most Similar Path in a Graph
+1630 Arithmetic Subarrays
+1638 Count Substrings That Differ by One Character

 DP/counting:
 087 Scramble String